Paradigm Shift: Financial Instruments and Commodities Meet DLT

-How does the new era currently look like and what are your future visions?
+What does the new era currently look like and what are your future visions?

-David Newns sees a reduction in the number of trusted parties required to provide services down the value chain as a result of the fact that the instantaneous settlement can be achieved with DLT technology.
+David Newns sees a reduction in the number of trusted parties required to provide services down the value chain as a result of the fact that instantaneous settlement can be achieved with DLT technology.
 The delivery of the asset and the receipt of the payment is simultaneous, reducing costs and adding functionality and efficiency to the existing system.

 Currently, the regulation is still pointing towards the opposite of making use of DLT technology, promoting the idea to have a central registry.
-This is detrimental to the idea of having a shared technology.
+This is detrimental to the idea of having shared technology.

-“In the next five years the majority of bond issuance will gradually become digital due to the fact that it is more cost efficient” – Martin K.Müller, Member of the Board of Management at Dekabank
+“In the next five years, the majority of bond issuance will gradually become digital due to the fact that it is more cost-efficient” – Martin K.Müller, Member of the Board of Management at Dekabank

-Martin expresses his disappointment about the non-existing implementation of cash on chain.
+Martin expresses his disappointment about the non-existing implementation of cash on-chain.
 DekaBank has proposed a solution, which would encompass the capabilities of SWIFT as a messaging system with a digital signature, and so we could have cash on chain immediately.

 Answering the question, Dotun Rominiyi was of the opinion that the traditional financial market is largely characterized by a lot of manual processes and paper-based workflows that have been carried out between multiple organizations.
-Areas such as the issuance of an asset, capital raising, asset servicing, trading of assets, are really those where the technology can be beneficial.
-It is a great opportunity to develop, grow and build new technologies, to digitize this landscape, to increase the efficiency of these workflows, to reduce time to market, and then increase access to assets.
+Areas such as the issuance of an asset, capital raising, asset servicing, and trading of assets, are really those where the technology can be beneficial.
+It is a great opportunity to develop, grow and build new technologies, digitize this landscape, increase the efficiency of these workflows, reduce time to market, and then increase access to assets.